 The gold honor cords are distributed to the students who graduate with honors during cap and gown distribution.
 This cord is also a memento for those who have earned it.
 Shawls are worn by international students, depicting their national origin.
 Note: Only university provided cords and shawls will be allowed to be worn at the commencement ceremony.

-For the ceremonies to be enjoyed by all and for everyone’s safety, we ask that guests comply with a few requests:
+For the convocations to be enjoyed by all and for everyone’s safety, we ask that you comply with the following:

 Cell phones and other personal electronic devices should be turned off or silenced for the duration of the ceremony.
-Before the ceremony, arrange a meeting place with guests for after commencement and please resist the temptation to send text messages during the ceremony.
+Before the convocation begins, arrange a meeting place with guests for after commencement and please resist the temptation to send text messages during the ceremony.

-Balloons cannot be allowed in the Greek Amphitheatre since they can obstruct the view of those seated around you.
-They will be confiscated by the ushers.
-Please leave them at the Information Booth where they can be picked up after the ceremony.
+Balloons obstruct the view of those seated around you and will not be allowed in the amphitheatre.
+Please leave them at the Information Booth where they can be picked up after the convocation.

-Refrain from moving around at the end of the ceremony until the end of the recessional.
+Please refrain from moving around at the end of the convocation until the end of the recessional.

-The ceremony should last approximately one and a half hours.
+The convocation should last approximately one and a half hours.
 If you should find it necessary to leave your seat, please notify one of the marshals for assistance.

-There is no rehearsal for commencement ceremonies.
-Please plan on arriving in your cap and gown approximately 45 minutes prior to each ceremony on Peppertree Lane (the main street throughout campus).
+There is no rehearsal for commencement.
+Please plan on arriving in your cap and gown approximately 45 minutes prior to your ceremony on Peppertree Lane (the main street throughout campus).
 You will see lists of names on stanchions in the street.
-Commencement marshals will assist students with the line-up and provide instructions for the procession.
-View a PowerPoint presentation of the details of the line of march.
+Commencement marshals will assist you with the line-up and provide instructions for the procession.
+View a PowerPoint presentation of the details of the line of march here.

 The hooding process is one of the special features of the commencement convocation at PLNU.
 As you are led toward the podium by a commencement marshal and stand in line waiting for your name to be announced to receive your degree, faculty will drape the university hood around your shoulders.
 In so doing, the faculty will be investing you with the university colors.
-Following the ceremony, the hood must be returned, along with the cap and gown.
+This hood is also yours to keep.

 Since it is impossible to identify with certainty by commencement day the students who have completed all requirements, degrees are not posted until all final grades are received; then the diploma may be ordered.
-As you walk across the platform and greet the president of the university, you will receive a diploma tube with a Diploma Mailing Request form inside for ordering the diploma.
-Most graduates fill out the original request when picking up their cap and gown.
-If, however, the address changes from the original request submitted or if the request is not filled out on commencement day, then the form in the diploma cover may be mailed.
+As you walk across the platform and greet the president of the university, you will receive a diploma folder with a Diploma Mailing Request form inside for ordering the diploma.
+Most of you will fill out the original request when picking up your cap and gown.
+If, however, your address changes from the original request submitted or if the request is not filled out before or on commencement day, the form in the diploma cover may be mailed.
 Once the Records Office has confirmed that all requirements for graduation have been completed, the office will mail the diploma at your written request, to the address designated on the order form.

 Students who are finishing all requirements for graduation on schedule will be withdrawn automatically from the university following the posting of their degree.
-It is the student's responsibility to return library books and settle student accounts.
-Failure to follow through on these details, including the return of rental caps and gowns will make it impossible for the university to release diplomas or official transcripts.
+It is your responsibility to return library books and settle student accounts.
+Failure to follow through on these detailswill make it impossible for the university to release diplomas or official transcripts.